 NRS 289.030 Law enforcement agency prohibited from requiring peace officer to disclose financial information; exception.
-A law enforcement agency shall not require any peace officer to disclose his assets, debts, sources of income or other financial information or make such a disclosure a condition precedent to a promotion, job assignment or other personnel action unless that information is necessary to:
+A law enforcement agency shall not require any peace officer to disclose the peace officer's assets, debts, sources of income or other financial information or make such a disclosure a condition precedent to a promotion, job assignment or other personnel action unless that information is necessary to:

-1. Determine his credentials for transfer to a specialized unit;
+1. Determine the peace officer's credentials for transfer to a specialized unit;